ryanbressler/HotPotatoFS/README.md

 ```
 HotPotato = Playing catch in a group with a FUSE/timelimit
-Group Cache + FUSE = Read Only Distribute in Memory Filesystem
+Group Cache + FUSE = Read-Only, Distribute in Memory Filesystem
 ```

-HotPotato is a simple read only FUSE filesystem used to put groupcache in front of a slow disk or network mount (nfs, s3 etc) to reduce data acces time.
-It was developed for use in parralel data analysis and simulation.
+HotPotato is a simple read-only, in memory, FUSE filesystem used to put groupcache in front of a slow disk or network mount (nfs, s3, smb etc) on one or many machines to reduce the time needed to repeatedly read a file.

+It was developed primairly for use in parralel data analysis and simulation.
+You can use it to speed up a parallle matlab, R, python etc job running via golem, qsub, gnu parralel etc without needing to rewrite the analysis code.

 It is expermental software in an early state of development and may break.

-It is written in golang and combines groupcache and the bazil.org fuse library: https://github.com/golang/groupcache http://bazil.org/fuse/
+It is written in go (golang) using groupcache and the bazil.org fuse library: https://github.com/golang/groupcache http://bazil.org/fuse/